onsi/ginkgo/index.md

 - `-race`

     Set `-race` to have the `ginkgo` CLI run your tests with the race detector on.

+- `-cover`

+    Set `-cover` to have the `ginkgo` CLI run your tests with coverage analysis turned on (a Golang 1.2+ feature).
+Ginkgo will generate coverage profiles under the current directory named `PACKAGE.coverprofile` for each set of package tests that is run.

 Flags for `go test` only: